 Overall, she was an ideal patient to be treated with dermal fillers, which could correct the concern.
 While her hyperpigmentation could not be treated with this method, she was given other options for rectification of this issue.

-A multitude of dermal fillers were available for use on this patient, but Teosyal Redensity II was ultimately chosen.
-This formula has low hygroscopic behavior due to a mixture of both cross-linked and non-crosslinked HA at concentration of 15mg/g, which is excellent for procedures on areas with thin skin.
-It is less likely to facilitate edema around the periocular area after injection when compared to other dermal fillers.
+A multitude of choices for dermal fillers were available for use world-wide, however, Teosyal Redensity II was ultimately chosen.
+This formula, uniquely, has low hygroscopic behavior due to the mixture of cross-linked and non-crosslinked HA together at concentrations of 15mg/g, which is excellent for procedures on areas where there is thin skin tissue.
+The chances are lower it will facilitate edema around the periocular area, after injection, when compared to other dermal fillers.

 First, the palpebromalar groove was treated with a small bolus injection.
 The needle was directed 0.5cm adjacent to to the lateral canthus, and injections were repeated inferiorly along the groove.
 For this particular area, the needle was placed deep into the internal aspect of the orbital septum for volumization.
 Approximately 0.1ml of filler was used on each eye.